Xilmi/Rotp-Fusion/README.md

 - Dynamic Governor buttons resising.
   - The font size are uniformized.
   - Updated Colony panel colors.
+- Colony Panel multiple selection, changing the common flag (The one under the planet):
+  - All the selected colony will have the flag selected (with Shift/Ctrl) set to the color displayed on the common flag.

 2024.10.19 (Frank Zago)
 - Plenty of French translations (New and fixes)